osucord/resources/README.md

 - The resource is already on the list.
 - The resource is not accessible to everyone (i.e. it requires a subscription).
 - The tool is not maintained or is outdated.
-- The tool is not useful or relevant to the community, or it has very few active users.
+- The tool is not useful or relevant to the community or has very few active users.

 ## Acknowledgments

 This list has been created and is currently primarily maintained by the staff of the [osu!
 Game Community Discord server](https://discord.gg/osu), with contributions from our community.
 The list of users who have directly contributed to this repository can be found [here](https://github.com/osucord/resources/graphs/contributors).

 Parts of the list have been adapted from:
-- [awesome-osu](https://github.com/cl8n/awesome-osu/) - Project with very similar goals which is now left unmaintained, with many broken links.
+- [awesome-osu](https://github.com/cl8n/awesome-osu/) - Project with very similar goals which is now left unmaintained, which contains many broken links.
 - [List of osu! bots](https://osu.ppy.sh/community/forums/topics/1662993) - The in-game bots that are still functional and available were added to this list.
 - [osu!
 Development forum](https://osu.ppy.sh/community/forums/2) - Where people go to tell the world about their projects related to osu!
 - [osu!tools](https://osutools.com/) - List of 3rd party tools related to osu!